A Spy Among Friends

 A Spy Among Friends is a British espionage thriller television series, starring Guy Pearce, Damian Lewis, and Anna Maxwell Martin.
 It is based on the book by Ben Macintyre, adapted by Alex Cary and directed by Nick Murphy.
 It was available to stream on ITVX in the United Kingdom from December 2022, Amazon Prime Video in Canada from February 2023, and MGM+ in the United States from March 2023.

 Synopsis

-In 1963, Nicholas Elliott (Lewis) is working for Britain's Secret Intelligence Service (SIS) as an intelligence officer and is left in turmoil when he learns his close friend and colleague, Kim Philby (Pearce), has been secretly working as a double agent for the KGB since 1934.
+In 1963, Nicholas Elliott is working for Britain's Secret Intelligence Service (SIS) as an intelligence officer and is left in turmoil when he learns his close friend and colleague, Kim Philby, has been secretly working as a double agent for the KGB since 1934.
 Elliot interviews him in Beirut and then Philby defects to the Soviet Union.